-Obstructive peripheral arterial disease most commonly develops in the arteries of the legs, including the two branches of the aorta (iliac arteries), main arteries of the thighs (femoral arteries), of the knees (popliteal arteries), and of the calves (tibial and peroneal arteries).
+Occlusive peripheral arterial disease most commonly develops in the arteries of the legs, including the two branches of the aorta (iliac arteries) and the main arteries of the thighs (femoral arteries), of the knees (popliteal arteries), and of the calves (tibial and peroneal arteries).
 Much less commonly, the disease develops in the arteries of the shoulders or arms.

 Occlusive arterial disease may also develop in the part of the aorta that passes through the abdomen (abdominal aorta) or in its branches (see Abdominal Aortic Branch Occlusion Abdominal Aortic Branch Occlusion Abdominal aortic branch occlusion is blockage or narrowing of one of the large arteries in the abdomen that come off of the aorta.
 Branches of the aorta can be blocked (occluded) due to atherosclerosis... read more ).

 Occlusive peripheral arterial disease may result from

 When an artery narrows, the parts of the body it supplies may not receive enough blood.
 An inadequate blood supply leads to insufficient oxygen levels in body tissues, which is called ischemia.
 Ischemia may develop suddenly or gradually.
 When an artery is suddenly or completely blocked, the tissue it supplies may die.

 Gradual narrowing of arteries is usually due to atherosclerosis Plaque formation Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more , in which deposits of cholesterol and other fatty materials (atheromas or atherosclerotic plaques) develop in the walls of arteries.
 Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow.
 Calcium, which is normally carried in the blood, may also accumulate in the walls of the blood vessels, making the arteries stiff.